avantrec/soco-cli/README.md

 ## Guidelines on Playing Content

-**soco-cli** enables playback of content from the **Sonos Favourites** and **Sonos Playlists** collections.
+SoCo-CLI enables playback of content from the **Sonos Favourites** and **Sonos Playlists** collections.
 Add content to these collections in order to facilitate playback.
 Content can be from local libraries, streaming services, or streaming radio stations.
 You can also add content (e.g., from the local libraries) to the queue for playback.

 ### Radio Stations